noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

 - create 1:M peering connections between VPCs, accounts, DirectConnect and on premise networks in a centralized gateway hub
 - hybrid network configurations
   - a Direct Connect
-  - AWS Site-to-Site VPN connection
+  - AWS Site to Site VPN connection
 - attachments (i.e. connection types)
   - One or more VPCs
   - compatible Software-Defined Wide Area Network (SD-WAN) appliance